-On June 25, 2019, MedAmerica Insurance Company requested an overall increase of 71.6 percent for group long-term care plans.
-The plans were sold in Connecticut from 1999 to 2001 and are no longer being marketed.
+On February 10, 2020, MedAmerica Insurance Company requested an overall average increase of 128.1 percent for a block of group long-term care plans (Series 11).
+The plans were sold in Connecticut from 2002 to 2007 and are no longer being marketed.

 The company said the increase is due to emerging and projected experience running more adverse than previously expected.

 Unlike medical health insurance with premiums set to cover expenses incurred only during the upcoming policy year, long term care premiums are set to cover expenses that are not expected to occur until a distant date, sometimes 20 years in the future.